+What is Michael Vick famous for?
 Michael Vick was one of the best NFL quarterbacks right around the turn of the century.
-He won games with both his arm and legs for the Atlanta Falcons, who selected him with the No. 1 overall pick in the 2001 NFL draft.
+He won games with his arm and legs for the Atlanta Falcons, who selected him with the No. 1 overall pick in the 2001 NFL draft.
 Then, in 2007, it all came crashing down for the three-time Pro Bowler when his involvement in a dogfighting ring made national headlines.

 After a very successful college career at Virginia Tech, the Atlanta Falcons selected Michael Vick with the No. 1 overall pick in the 2001 NFL draft.
 In his rookie season, Vick saw limited action.

-That changed in 2002, when he started 15 games and passed for 2,936 yards and 16 touchdowns.
+That changed in 2002 when he started 15 games and passed for 2,936 yards and 16 touchdowns, according to Pro-Football-Reference.
 He added 777 rushing yards and eight touchdowns on the ground.
 He made his first Pro Bowl as the Falcons finished with a 9-6-1 record and earned a trip to the playoffs.

 Vick never made it to Congress.
 Instead, he went into hiding after his name appeared in the headlines revealing he was involved in a dogfighting ring with more than 50 dogs.
-After initially pleading not guilty in July, Vick and the three other defendants pleaded guilty to various charges in August.
+After initially pleading not guilty in July, Vick and the three other defendants pleaded guilty to various charges in August, according to History.

 The NFL suspended Vick for violating the league’s personal conduct policy.
 Vick held a press conference following the suspension announcement where he apologized to Falcons owner Arthur Blank, head coach Bobby Petrino, and the organization and its fans.
 He admitted he lied to many people because he was ashamed.